sitebay/docs/articles/products/site-bot/get-started/index.md

 1. Create a WordPress Post:
         - About about a dog named Sammy on the WordPress site my_domain.org using the command:

-              Create a post on my Site Bay WordPress site about a dog named Sammy on my_domain.org
+              Create a post on my SiteBay WordPress site about a dog named Sammy on my_domain.org

 1. Manage Plugins:
         - Get a list of installed plugins by asking: